agdc-research-trial/gdf/docs/installation/database/passing-configuration.rst

    $DB_USERNAME
    $DB_PASSWORD

-are strongly deprecated as they will be applied to ALL environments, which is probably not what you intended.
+apply to ALL environments, and are deprecated.

 The new preferred configuration environment variable names all begin with ``ODC_``